Explore In-Context Segmentation via Latent Diffusion Models: Introduction

-To address the questions above, we propose a minimalist LDM-based in-context segmentation framework, Ref LDM-Seg, as shown in Fig.~\ref{fig:teasear}(b).
-Ref LDM-Seg relies on \textit{visual prompts} for guidance \textit{without any subsequent neural networks}.
-We analyze three significant factors: instruction extraction, output alignment, and meta-architectures.
-First, we propose a simple but effective instruction extraction strategy.
-The experiments show that the instructions obtained in this manner can provide effective guidance, and our model demonstrates robustness to incorrect instructions.
-Next, to align with the binary segmentation mask and 3-channel image, we design a new output alignment target via pseudo masking modeling.
-Then, we propose two meta-architectures, namely Ref LDM-Seg-f and Ref LDM-Seg-n.
-They differ in input formulation, denoising steps, and optimization targets, as shown in Fig.~\ref{fig:method_train}.
-In particular, we design two optimization targets for Ref LDM-Seg-f, respectively, in pixel and latent space.
-The experiments demonstrate the importance of output alignment.
-Unlike methods~\cite{SegGPT}, our focus is primarily on the impact of architecture rather than data.
-As such, we seek to keep a certain amount of training data, which is larger than the few-shot training dataset but much smaller than that of the foundation model.
-To this end, finally, we propose a size-limited in-context segmentation benchmark consisting of image semantic segmentation, video object segmentation, and video semantic segmentation.
-We conduct comprehensive ablation studies and broadly compare our method with previous works to demonstrate its effectiveness.
+First, we introduce a simple yet effective instruction extraction strategy.
+Experimental results show that these extracted instructions provide strong guidance, and our model remains robust even when instructions are incorrect.
+Next, to bridge the gap between binary segmentation masks and 3-channel images, we design a novel output alignment target using pseudo-masking modeling.
+We then propose two meta-architectures: LDIS-1 and LDIS-n.
+These differ in their input formulation, sampling steps, and optimization targets.
+Specifically, we design two optimization targets for LDIS-1, one in pixel space and the other in latent space.
+Experiments highlight the critical role of output alignment.
+Unlike existing methods~\cite{SegGPT}, our approach focuses more on the architectural impact than on the size of the training data.
+We aim to use a dataset that is larger than typical few-shot datasets but significantly smaller than the datasets used for foundation models.
+Finally, we introduce an in-context segmentation benchmark that covers image semantic segmentation, video object segmentation, and video semantic segmentation.
+We conduct extensive ablation studies and compare our method with previous works to demonstrate its effectiveness.
+Our contributions are summarized as follows:

-In this paper, we empirically show that: \begin{itemize} \item \textit{There exists a task gap between generation and segmentation in diffusion models}.
-However, LDM can still act as an effective minimalist for in-context segmentation.

-\item The visual prompts and output alignment both play an essential role in LDM-based in-context segmentation. \textit{The success of the segmentation is determined by the former, while the latter affects its quality}.

-\item During the denoising process, the LDM-based model outputs low-frequency information first, followed by those with higher frequency.

-\item Our proposed joint dataset avoids over-fitting and does not compromise the generalization capability to out-of-domain data. \end{itemize}
+\begin{itemize} \item We unlock the in-context segmentation capabilities of latent diffusion models, enabling them to segment specified concepts using visual prompts alone, without relying on textual instructions or additional refinement networks.

+\item We investigate three key aspects, namely instruction extraction, output alignment, and meta-architectures, and highlighting the importance of accurate instructions, direct optimization targets, and expressive power.

+\item We propose an in-context learning benchmark, covering both image and video segmentation tasks, and show the effectiveness of our proposed LDIS on these tasks. \end{itemize}